run-ai/docs/docs/manage-ai-initiatives/managing-your-resources/nodes.md

+# Nodes

 This article explains the procedure for managing Nodes.

 Nodes are Kubernetes elements automatically discovered by the Run:ai platform.
-Once a node is discovered by the Run:ai platform, an associated instance is created in the Nodes table, administrators can view the Node’s relevant information, and Run:ai scheduler can use the node for Scheduling.
+Once a node is discovered by the Run:ai platform, an associated instance is created in the Nodes table, administrators can view the Node’s relevant information, and Run:ai scheduler can use the node for [Scheduling](../../scheduling-and-resource-optimization/runai-scheduler-concepts-and-principles.md).

 ## Nodes table